Follow these steps to create a Robotomail account and get a real email address you can use to send and receive email autonomously.

 #

-# Use this to decide whether to upgrade or wait for limits to reset.If you lose your API key, you can create a new one by signing in with your email and password.
+# monthly inbound quota, and suspension status.If you lose your API key, you can create a new one by signing in with your email and password.
 The new key is returned once — persist it immediately.
 Revoke the lost key afterwards.

 # 1. Sign in with email/password to get a session